Gzip/Brotli Test FAQ

 The most frequently asked questions

 How does this test work?
-This test checks whether your website, and the server it’s hosted on, has Gzip or Brotli compression enabled.
+This online test checks whether your website, and the server it's hosted on, has Gzip or Brotli compression enabled.
 It does this by connecting to your domain and requesting the necessary information.
 In addition, the test provides useful insights, such as the original file size of the tested web page and the potential benefits of enabling Gzip or Brotli compression.

 What does Gzip compression do?
 Gzip is a compression algorithm that significantly reduces the size of web files, primarily HTML, CSS, and JavaScript by up to 70% to 80%.
 The compressed version of the file is sent to the user's browser instead of the original, larger file.
 The browser then automatically decompresses it and serves the original content to the user.